 The importance of sharing cyber threat information has been discussed for more than a decade.
 Establishment of sector based communities built on a basis of affinity and trust is recognized as a key ‘next phase’ of developing resilience capabilities for our nation.
-This national ISAO will provide a connective platform for locally structured and market-based ISAO activity, providing a sustainable model for growth while enhancing overall resilience.
-CyberUSA will effectively become a ‘community of communities’ to allow business to continue as normal at the local level, providing a funding methodology to support local efforts, while also providing exponential improvements to cyber resilience capabilities locally and nationally.
+This national ISAO provides a connective platform for locally structured and market-based ISAO activity, and a sustainable model for growth while enhancing overall resilience.
+CyberUSA is a ‘community of communities’ allowing business to continue as normal at the local level, providing potential funding methods in support of local efforts, and helping local cyber communities improve cyber resilience capabilities locally and nationally.

 Sustainable Funding: Free Market Driven